w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### Shared Security

-Shared security, sometimes referred as _pooled security_, is one of the unique value propositions for chains considering becoming a [parachain](learn-parachains.md) and joining the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
-On a high level, shared security means that all parachains that are connected to the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain by leasing a parachain slot will benefit from the economic security provided by the relay chain [validators](learn-validator.md).
+Shared security, sometimes referred as _pooled security_, is one of the unique value propositions for chains considering becoming a [parachain](learn-parachains.md) and joining the network.
+On a high level, shared security means that all parachains that are connected to the relay chain by leasing a parachain slot will benefit from the economic security provided by the relay chain [validators](learn-validator.md).

 The notion of shared security is different from inter-chain protocols that build on an architecture